quixio/quix-docs/docs/get-started/consume.md

 You are now subscribing to data on the `cpu-load` topic.

-Messages are printed out as JSON:
+Each message received is printed out as JSON:

 ``` json
 {